 Access: From Flagstaff drive north on US 180 for 7 miles to FR 516, the Snowbowl Road.
 Drive 7.4 miles on this paved road to the lower parking lot of the Snowbowl facility.
 The trailhead is located at the north end of the parking lot (see photo).

-Click on map thumbnail for larger view.
+Select the map thumbnail for larger view.

 Hiking Time: Approximately 3 to 4 hours (one way)